OpenIndiana/oi-docs/docs/contrib/getting-started.md

 ## Sync and merge changes from the upstream repository

 Periodically you will want to _rebase_ your local copy by bringing in changes from the upstream repository.
-In plain English, this means the upstream repository is added so you can periodically _pull down_ changes from the upstream master repository and merge them into your local clone.
+In plain English, this means the upstream repository is locally registered so you can periodically _pull down_ changes from the upstream master repository and merge them into your local clone.
 This way your local clone remains in synchronization with the master upstream repository.
 It is always a good idea to perform a pull from the upstream master repository prior to making changes to your local clone (working copy).